xbuf/blender_io_xbuf/protocol.md

 ## 0x01 : PingPong

 Body used to check the communication.
 When a peer receive 'ping', it should reply 'pong'.
+This message could be used to test the connexion, to mesure the minimal  roundtrip.

 | Offset | Size | Format | description |
 |-------:|-----:|--------|-------------|